MDW-94/qwasar_bootcamp_C_arc1/my_mastermind/README.md

 If this integer returned is anything other than 1 then the game will end, as this is how errors or EOF is handled within the game.
 If the value returned is 1 then a strcmp, nested in an if statement is declared.
 If there are no differences between the secret_code variable and the newly populated player_answer character array then the game ends (as the answer_check is then set to 1 triggering the end of the while loop) - as the player has successfully guessed the secret code!

 If the player has not managed to guess the Secret Code then the **determine_diff** function is called, which will perform an evaluation of the two character arrays (the secret code & the players inputtedf answer).
 After this evaluation, the round_index is incremented, trigger the next while loop iteration and thus the next round of the game that allows for the player to continue guessing.

+### - read_input()

+This function is responsible for taking user input from STDIN and analysing whether it is an acceptable input for the determine_diff function.
+It accepts two parameters, the empty character player_answer and a pointer to its first index poisition.

+Firstly, this function clears the array of any potential values leftover from previous guesses, initializing the array so it is ready to accept the values from STDIN.